Yang Zi (actress): Philanthropy

 In 2008, at the age of 15, Yang went to help children affected by the 2008 Sichuan earthquake with her father as a volunteer.
 In July 2009, she participated in a child star charity project, withdrew part of the project's fund and donated it to the China Youth Care Foundation and Western China Eagle Education Network to assist young students.

-Her costume, a pink gauze skirt she wore in Ashes of Love was sold for ￥12,800 and the money was used in the Amity Foundation's "National Culture Companion Child Growth" project.
-In February 2020, Yang donated ￥500 thousand to help people affected by COVID-19 pandemic.
-In July 2021, Yang donated ￥1.3 million to relieve the damages done in 2021 Henan floods.
+Her costume, a pink gauze skirt she wore in Ashes of Love was sold for 12,800 RMB and the money was used in the Amity Foundation's "National Culture Companion Child Growth" project.
+In February 2020, Yang donated 500K RMB to help people affected by COVID-19 pandemic.
+In July 2021, Yang donated 1.3 million RMB to relieve the damages done in 2021 Henan floods.

-Following the outbreak of COVID-19 in Shanghai, China, which began on February 28, 2022, a grant assistance from the China Film Foundation funded by Yang and 3 other actor started in April.
+Following the outbreak of COVID-19 in Shanghai, China, which began on 28 February 2022, a grant assistance from the China Film Foundation funded by Yang and 3 other actors started in April.
 Yang donated more than 16 tons of food supplies and other daily necessities to help people affected by the outbreak together with Huang Xuan, Wan Qian and Wen Qi.
-In September, she donated ￥1 million to relieve the damages done in 2022 Luding earthquake.
+In September, she donated 1 million RMB to relieve the damages done in 2022 Luding earthquake.
 On the official website of China Foundation for Poverty Alleviation, their 2021 Rural Development Annual Report revealed that Yang Zi Studio has become one of their donation partner.